bestia-dev/mem4_game/README.md

 - on card click only the active player calculates the new state and send the new info to others in a msg
 - fullscreen from http://robnyman.github.io/fullscreen/
 - onfullscreen vdom schedule render
-- use fetch module instead of WebSockets for json
 - iPhone/android webapp manifest file
 - why/how to reset/reload the webapp in "add to homescreen" on iPhone?